 Believe it or not, not all of your neighbors love your cat.
 Pets can trespass on or destroy others' property causing neighborhood conflict.
 An outdoor cat enclosure will let your cat enjoy the rugged outdoors while also providing a boundary of respect for your neighbors.

-An outdoor cat enclosure provides a well-ventilated space for an extra litter box.
+An cat enclosure provides a well-ventilated space for an extra litter box.
 Having an indoor cat also means combating the odor-producing waste in the litter box.
 With an outdoor area, your cat can have access to another space in your home, and you have one less litter box to contend with.

 Who Should Get an Outdoor Cat Enclosure?